konraddysput/Web-Disk/README.md

 ## 1. About project - About

-Current project is my engineering's paper.

 ## 1. About project - Project parts

 Project is divided into few parts.
 At the begining the project should have:
-* WEB API
-* Angular + TypeScript Front-end project
+* ASP.NET MVC Application
+* Business Logic Model Project
 * Data model project
 * Windows service
 * Windows application